byte-mug/cumes/INTERNALS.md

 removes `info/457`, `local/457`, and `remote/457` if they exist.
 Then it reads through `todo/457`.
 It creates `info/457`, possibly `local/457`, possibly
 `remote/457`, and possibly `modmess/457`.
 When it is done, it removes `intd/457`.
 The message is still in S4 at this point.
-Finally `cumes-process` removes `todo/457`, moving to S5.
+Then, it removes `todo/457`, moving to S5.
+Finally `cumes-process` creates a new link `info2/457` for `info/457`, moving to S6.
 At that instant the message has been successfully preprocessed.